Carbonyl reduction: α,β-unsaturated carbonyls

-Aldehydes and ketones can be reduced not only to alcohols but also to alkanes.
+Hydrogenolysis

+A special case of carbonyl reduction entails complete deoxygenation, i.e. hydrogenolysis.
+This result is often undesirable because it involves defunctionalization.

 Some reactions for this transformation include the Clemmensen reduction (in strongly acidic conditions) and the Wolff–Kishner reduction (in strongly basic conditions), as well as the various modifications of Wolff-Kishner reaction.
 The Caglioti modification, for instance, uses tosylhydrazone with a hydride donor in milder conditions with no base; the Myers modification substitutes hydrazine with bis(tert-butyldimethylsilyl)-hydrazine, uses milder conditions at room temperature, and is rapid and efficient.

-Aromatic carbonyls

 Aromatic carbonyls are more readily reduced to their respective alkanes than aliphatic compounds.
 For example, ketones are reduced to their respective alkyl benzenes by catalytic hydrogenation or by Birch reduction under mild conditions.